mymatsubara/cheatsheet-js/src/cheatsheet/en/generator.md

 ## introduction

-A generator is can return multiple values without storing all of them in memory.
-Use the `function*` syntax to create a function which returns a generator, which is also an iterable.
+A generator can return multiple values without storing all of them in memory.
+Use the `function*` syntax to create a function which returns a generator.
 Use the `yield` syntax to return a value from a generator function.

 ```javascript
 function* createGenerator() {